-We build critical thinking skills and communications skills while we effectively debate.
-We actively examine legal systems, courts and conceptions of justice and human rights within both the American and international contexts.
+We build critical thinking and communications skills while we effectively debate.
+We actively examine how legal systems impact social justice and human rights within both the American and international contexts.
 We examine and discover the reliable evidence while weeding through the false narratives and fake news.

 In the Law and Society Program you will:

-- explore your interests in mock trials and moot court
+- Explore your interests in mock trials and moot court

-- lead current event discussions during the Roxboro Roundtables national podcasts
+- Lead current event discussions during the Roxboro Roundtables national podcasts

-- write for the widely read Digital Voice the Law & Society Journal
+- Write for the widely read Digital Voice the Law & Society Journal

-- express your political opinions if not host your own show on multiple media outlets including WPHU
+- Express your political opinions if not host your own show on multiple media outlets including WPHU

-- experience real world internships in Congress, the US Senate, the GOP, the DNC, the UN, FBI, ATF, the Prosecutor’s Office, law offices and non-profit organizations dedicated to helping the unfortunate and protecting civil rights
+- Experience real world internships in Congress, the US Senate, the GOP, the DNC, the UN, FBI, ATF, the Prosecutor’s Office, law offices and non-profit organizations dedicated to helping the unfortunate and protecting civil rights

-- serve as law enforcement officers on the local, state and federal levels
+- Serve as law enforcement officers on the local, state and federal levels

-- work as paralegals
+- Work as paralegals

-- are entrepreneurs
+- Become entrepreneurs

-- serve as legislative aides to the US Congress and Senate
+- Serve as legislative aides to the US Congress and Senate

-- earn degrees in psychology and counseling
+- Earn degrees in psychology and counseling

-- become college administrators and teachers
+- Become college administrators and teachers